 Skald laughed loudly and slapped the table with his open hand, "What a plan!
 I wouldn't have it any other way!"
 He grinned devilishly and prodded at Talos teasingly.
 "You regret joining your old man, yet?
 Maybe you should have joined one of those posh archer ships!"

-Talos had grown slightly pale and was initially taken back by the prospect of actual front-line combat, but when his father jeered him he grew even more flustered than nervous.
+Talos had grown slightly pale and was initially taken back by the prospect of actual front-line combat, but when his father teased him and question his bravery he grew more flustered than nervous.
 "Archer ship?
 What!
 Tch, I prefer my battles up close and personal!"
-The young officer exclaimed and hit the table even harder than his father.
+He exclaimed and hit the table even harder.
 "I'm ready for anything!
 You just give me the signal and stay out of my way!"

 "If my duty requires it," Bernadette replied dryly.

 "Would you go down with your ship?"
 Skald teased.
 "Would you sink to the bottom of the sea with your old man?"

 Bernadette grinned devilishly as she tilted her head up and replied.
 "Forgive me, but I believe staying with a sinking ship is the captain's duty, is it not?"
 She retorted coldly.